Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 The company's Internal Audit Unit also coordinates closely with other work units when conducting internal investigations.

-Collaboration with the legal, human resources, and Information Technology departments is essential in the process of collecting evidence, forensic analysis, and handling fraud cases.
+Collaboration with the legal, human resources, and information technology departments is essential in the process of evidence collection, forensic analysis, and fraud case handling.

 This integrative approach ensures that investigations are conducted thoroughly, objectively, and in accordance with applicable procedures, resulting in accountable conclusions.